Taking folic acid before and during early pregnancy can help prevent neural tube defects in your baby.

-Before pregnancy, take a multivitamin that has 400 micrograms of folic acid in it every day.
+Before pregnancy, take a multivitamin that has 400 mcg of folic acid in it every day.
 Most multivitamins have this amount, but check the label to be sure.

 You also can get folic acid from food.
 Some foods have folic acid added to them.
-Look for the word “fortified” or “enriched” on the package label to know if it has added folic acid.
-Foods with added folic acid include:
+Look for the word “fortified” or “enriched” on the package label on foods like:

 - Breakfast cereal